-- Provide a comprehensive educational program that aligns with the state academic standards prescribed by the HIDOE for the grades approved to operate. - Participate in the State-required assessments as designated by the HIDOE or the U.S. Department of Education. - Biannually report student level data from school administered assessments. - · Annually report the mission aligned narrative. - Meet or make substantial progress toward achievement of the performance standards identified in the Academic Performance Framework.
+- Provide a comprehensive educational program that aligns with the state academic standards prescribed by the HIDOE for the grades approved to operate. - Participate in the State-required assessments as designated by the HIDOE or the U.S. Department of Education. - Biannually report student level data from school administered assessments. - Annually report the mission aligned narrative. - Meet or make substantial progress toward achievement of the performance standards identified in the Academic Performance Framework.
 If the School fails to meet its academic performance indicators in any year it may receive a Notice of Concern pursuant to Section 17.7.
-This section is to be read in conjunction with Section 6.12.